 As at each Balance Sheet date, the carrying amount of assets is tested for impairment so as to determine:

 a. the provision for impairment loss, if any; and

 b. the reversal of impairment loss recognised in brvious periods, if any,

 Impairment loss is recognised when the carrying amount of an asset exceeds its recoverable amount.
 Recoverable amount is determined:

-(Value in use is determined as the brsent value of estimated future cash flows from the continuing use of an asset and from its disposal at the end of its useful life)
+(Value in use is determined as the brsent value of estimated future cash flows from the continuing use of an asset and from its disposal at the end of its useful life).

-Long term investments including interests in incorporated Jointly Controlled Entities, are carried at cost, after providing for any diminution in value, if such diminution is of other than temporary in nature.
+Long term investments including trade investments are carried at cost, after providing for any diminution in value, if such diminution is other than temporary in nature.
 Investments in integrated joint ventures are carried at cost net of adjustments for Company's share in profits or losses as recognised.

 Inventories are valued after providing for obsolescence, as under: